 - Overlooking the cultural and organizational adaptations needed to enhance the likelihood of the project succeeding

-- Measuring what is convenient to measure – checking off boxes rather than assessing how appropriately the tools were selected, applied and integrated
+- Measuring what is convenient to measure – checking off boxes rather than assessing how appropriately the tools were selected, applied, and integrated

 The table below shows a list of the questions – two per phase.
 For each question, I list some (not all!) of the tools that might be useful in answering the questions.
-Bear in mind that few if any projects require use of all the tools, and that part of being a LSS practitioner should entail the skills to discern and select the right tools for the situation at hand.
+Bear in mind that few if any projects require the use of all the tools, and that part of being a LSS practitioner should entail the skills to discern and select the right tools for the situation at hand.

-Clearly, the list of potential tools is far from complete, and some tools might be adaptable to develop responses to multiple questions.
+The list of potential tools is far from complete, and some tools might be adaptable to develop responses to multiple questions.
 Also, the list of questions covers most but not every issue that might come up.
 An important aspect of coaching needs to focus on knowing when and where the commonly used tools do or don’t apply, and aligning the tools to the underlying question is a part of that coaching task.

 The Questions Driving the Five DMAIC Phases | |||